A. L. Holt

 Major A. L. Holt, MBE, MC (1896–1971) was a British military officer and explorer.

-In the 1920s while a member of the Royal Engineers, Holt led a number of motorized expeditions through the deserts of Arabia, the first time such long journeys had been undertaken with such a large number of vehicles.
+In the 1920s while a member of the Royal Engineers, Holt led a number of motorised expeditions through the deserts of Arabia, the first time such long journeys had been undertaken with such a large number of vehicles.

 In 1921 Holt was involved in creating a track across the Syrian Desert from Baghdad to the eastern edge of the Harrat al-Sham in Jordan, which was to act as a guide track for the pilots of the Cairo – Baghdad air route.
 In 1923 Holt took Rose Wilder Lane, journalist B.D.
 MacDonald and Holt's wife by car across the same desert.

-Holt traveled on occasion with St. John Philby and Gerard Leachman.
+Holt travelled on occasion with St. John Philby and Gerard Leachman.